lucasnevespereira/lucasnevespereira.github.io/src/content/index.md

 In my spare time I am passionate about building products, learning from it, and contributing to open-source projects.

-#### What I've Built:
+### What I’m Working On:

+- [PingBuddy.io](https://pingbuddy.io): A website monitoring service that helps small website owners keep track of their site’s uptime with ease.
+I’m focused on making it simple and affordable, with features like real-time website checks, notifications, and status pages.

+### Open Source Projects:

-A [command-line tool](https://github.com/lucasnevespereira/go-gituser) to switch easily between git accounts.
+- A [command-line tool](https://github.com/lucasnevespereira/go-gituser) to easily switch between git accounts.

-An open-source [resume builder](https://github.com/lucasnevespereira/resumme-builder) allowing you to generate a resume using HTML/CSS templates and JSON data.
+- An open-source [resume builder](https://github.com/lucasnevespereira/resumme-builder) that generates resumes using HTML/CSS templates and JSON data.

-#### What I’m Working On:
+- A minimal [headless CMS](https://github.com/lucasnevespereira/barecms) designed to cover the bare essentials of content management.

+### I've Also Built:

-A [personal finance app](https://github.com/lucasnevespereira/meffin-front) that calculates a monthly budget by saving recurrent or temporary transactions.
+- A [personal finance app](https://github.com/lucasnevespereira/meffin-front) that calculates monthly budgets by saving recurring or one-time transactions.

-A [recipe app](https://github.com/lucasnevespereira/recipio-app) dedicated to preserving family and personal recipes by generating personal or family pages.
+- A [recipe app](https://github.com/lucasnevespereira/recipio-app) dedicated to preserving family and personal recipes, creating personal or family pages to organize them.

-An open-source [headless cms](https://github.com/lucasnevespereira/barecms) with the bare minimal.